Les was born in industrial Clydebank in the West of Scotland.

 Early memories are of walking to the swimming baths and passing what had remained of the tenements destroyed in the Blitz.

 He was educated at Clydebank High School, where his journey in art started under the direction of Gordon Mackie and the well-respected printer Willie Rodger.
 However although Glasgow School of Art was on his doorstep, Les was encouraged to “get a proper job” to put bread on the table.
 Something that has stuck with him to this day, and a phrase his kids are fed-up hearing!
 He eventually attended GSofA in the 1980s, but the pressure to have regular income meant that at this point he could not make a career from art.

 …in the interim Les has fulfilled many ambitions in the world of expressive arts, mainly in music, performing in varied locations from pubs and clubs to grand concert halls.
 He eventually becomes the first teacher of mandolin to be appointed in the UK by local Government, and at one stage has over 250 students each week…

 Following brain surgery in 2012, sheer chance avails him of a space in a painting and drawing class at East Kilbride Arts Centre, and an old spark is rekindled.

 Les spent two years re-learning old techniques, and starts painting in oils, being especially keen on portraits, but also painting landscapes, culminating in a hugely successful first solo exhibition in May of 2016.

 The Stirling Smith Museum and Art Gallery invited Les to show his collection of six Scottish crime writers during the ‘Bloody Scotland’ festival in September 2016.
 This was followed by Les’s home town of Clydebank inviting him to put on their first ever exhibition of solely portraits in 2017.

-In October 2018, Les returned to East Kilbride Arts Centre, having moved on in technique, confidence and style, and hopes to bring something different in this new show.
+In October 2018, Les returned to East Kilbride Arts Centre, having moved on in technique, confidence and style.
 This exhibition was one of the most succesful in the history of the Arts Centre, selling 15 pieces in total!